Playpen: Safety and regulation

-Standards
+Most injuries related to playpens involve children climbing out and falling.
+A high side rail height can prevent this outcome.
+The Consumer Product Safety Commission has recorded at least 52 deaths involving playpens, most of which were caused by positional asphyxia.
+Pillows and blankets placed in a playpen increase the risk of suffocation.
+Another safety risk is entrapment through wedging, clothes getting stuck, or parts falling on top of the child.

 For playpens, the European Norm EN 12227 is a standard that sets requirements for testing whether clothes or fingers can get caught or crushed.
 In addition there are stability requirements to ensure that the gate will not give in to pressure, and this is tested with heavy weights to see if the gate easily collapses or falls over.

 Some products have a flexible configuration such that they can be configured either as playpens, safety gates or room dividers.
 For safety gates and pet gates, EN 1930 is a standard for indoor use.
 In addition, the EN 71 standard sets requirements for the materials it is made of, and these must be free of harmful substances so that it is safe for the child to suck on it.
 Amongst other things, it is tested to see whether children can get their head, hip or leg through the safety gate or otherwise get stuck or pinched, or whether objects can get stuck in such a way that they pose a choking risk.
 It is also tested that the gate can withstand children running into it with full force without the gate moving.